 Alison Gaffney is a fighter.
 Once she takes on a client—as a member of Keller Rohrback’s nationally recognized Complex Litigation Group or as a cooperating attorney with the ACLU—she commits to doing everything she can to fight for justice for her client.

 That tenacity was evident in her pursuit to reunite Somali refugee Joseph Doe with his family after their separation was prolonged because of the Muslim Travel Ban.
-Alison is a member of the team that sued the Trump Administration on behalf of Doe and other individuals and organizations harmed by the bans in Doe, et al. v.
+Alison is a member of the team that sued the Trump Administration on behalf of Doe and other individuals and organizations harmed by the travel ban in Doe, et al. v.
 Donald Trump, et al. (W.D.
 Washington).
-Recently, she was honored to witness Doe’s joyous reunion with his wife and three sons in Seattle.
+Three weeks after the court granted Doe’s motion for a preliminary injunction, Alison had the honor of seeing Doe reunited with his wife and three sons in Seattle.

 Alison is passionate about using litigation to combat complex world problems.
-At Keller Rohrback, she is representing city and county governments, including King, Pierce, and Skagit counties, in their fight to hold prescription opioid manufacturers accountable for the devastating effects these drugs have had on their communities.
-Not only is Alison committed to stopping the spread of addiction, but she’s also fighting to make sure that local governments get all the resources they need to provide their citizens recovering from opioid addiction with a meaningful second chance.
+Alison is proud to represent over 60 city, county, and tribal governments in their fight to hold prescription opioid manufacturers and distributors accountable for the devastating effects these drugs have had on communities across the country.
+She has played a key role within Keller Rohrback’s Opioid Litigation team and has worked closely with other plaintiffs’ counsel in the National Prescription Opiate Multi-District Litigation on tasks relating to briefing, discovery, experts, and trial preparation.
+Alison is fighting to make sure that local governments get all the resources they need to provide their citizens recovering from opioid addiction a meaningful second chance.

 Both before and during law school, Alison’s passion for justice and human rights drew her to immigration law and policy.
 She completed a master’s degree focused on international migration, and as a law student, she interned with the Seattle Immigration Court and the Northwest Immigrant Rights Project (NWIRP) in Tacoma, where she gave “Know Your Rights” presentations at the Northwest Detention Center.
 She represented clients in deportation proceedings through NWIRP as well as the law school’s Immigration Law Clinic, and she continues to volunteer as a pro bono attorney for NWIRP.